Decision-Making: Policies and Ethics in Health Care and Public Health

 - Influence government and key organizations

 - Election campaign contributions.
-Some companies contribute funds to all the major parties in order to buy favour with the candidate who wins the election.
+Some companies contribute funds to all the major parties to buy favour with whichever candidate who wins the election.

 - Many companies retain the services of lobbyists who plead the company’s cause to those in power.

 - Revolving door between private organizations and public bodies and government.
-Industry may hire scientists as advisors in an attempt to colour the interpretation of results of scientific study.
+Industry may hire scientists as advisors in an attempt to dispute the interpretation of study results.
 Future jobs can be promised to members of government.

 - Funding for “grass roots” groups.
 Some companies fund pressure groups that masquerade as consumer groups.

-- Create doubt and influence the results of scientific enquiry
+- Sew doubt and influence the results of scientific enquiry

 - Dispute generally accepted scientific results.
 Harshly criticize studies that find against their interests and discredit the source of the study.

 - Fund scientific projects to produce good will and influence reporting of results.
-Studies funded by industry are more likely to report results in favour of the industry than studies not funded by industry.
+Studies funded by industry are more likely to report results in favour of their product than independent studies.

 - Product marketing